cheapjack/MemoryCraft/README.md

 # Just change the text within the quotes
 ```

-Anything beginning with a hash `#` is a 'comment'; ie its our notes to remind us what each bit of code does
+Anything beginning with a hash `#` is a 'comment'; ie its our notes to remind us what each bit of code does...
+Happy Coding!

+### More soon...